alecadair/roar/README.md

 # ROAR

-Robust and Optimal Analog Reuse (ROAR) is a GUI-based tool for analog circuit design using C/ID and gm/ID methodologies.
-Design, optimize, and generate process-agnostic design scripts efficiently.
+The Robust and Optimal Analog Reuse (ROAR) flow/tool is developed to enable a GUI based approach to the C/ID and gm/ID (I like to say Inverse ID) analog circuit design methodologies.
+This software enables the the ability to design, optimize, and generate process/technology agnostic design scripts in a graphical yet automated fashion.

 ## Requirements